zidni-bwi/Tire-Identifier/README.md

 # Tire-Identifier
-An Image Processing App build for android device using python kivy
+An Image Processing App build for android device using python kivy with Template Matching Method

 requirement: